pzhao12test5/nifi-minifi/minifi-docs/src/main/markdown/System_Admin_Guide.md

 ------ | -----------
 health | The connections's queued bytes and queued FlowFile count. bulletins | A list of all the current bulletins (if there are any). inputPorts | A list of every input port for this RPG and their status.
-Their status includes its name, whether the target exists and whether it's currently running. outputPorts | A list of every output port for this RPG and their status.
-Their status includes its name, whether the target exists and whether it's currently running. stats | The current stats of the RPG.
+Their status includes it's name, whether the target exit and whether it's currently running. stats | The current stats of the RPG.
 This includes the active threads, sent content size and count.

 An example query to get the health, bulletins, input ports and stats of all the RPGS is below.